Swipe right for a wife:

 Dating apps such as Tinder have a reputation for helping people have casual sex, without the expectation of any long-term commitment.
 This is commonly thought of as counter to the Christian sacrament of marriage.
 Indeed, even the very idea of using the internet to find a partner is abhorrent to some Christians.
 The creator of one prominent UK-based Christian dating site has said that she has noticed hostility from some evangelical Christians.
 They see her service as distasteful meddling in God’s plan, and that ‘[i]f God wants you to find somebody, then it will happen’.

-I have surveyed three prominent Christian dating sites in the UK to try to understand the phenomenon and its appeal, as well as scrutinise any weaknesses.
+This article surveys three prominent Christian dating sites in the UK to try to understand the phenomenon and its appeal, as well as scrutinise any weaknesses.

 This is one of the oldest dating sites, being launched over 20 years ago.
 It has also featured in the BBC’s Songs of Praise, and won various awards.
 They give quite detailed criteria about those who are able to use their platform.
 In order to qualify as a Christian, according to Christian Connection, you must be Trinitarian (therefore excluding many denominations including Jehovah’s Witnesses, Unitarians, Christian Scientists, and Mormons), and assent to a sort of home-made creed.
 This somewhat arbitrary definition of ‘Christian’ may be seen as a weak point.
 What if I call myself a Christian, and desperately want to find a spouse, but cannot literally accept the ascension of Jesus Christ, as the platform demands?